Skip to main content

 An aggregation of AccountChains into shards is based on the bit-representation of account addresses to make splitting and merging deterministic.
 For example, an address looks like (shard prefix, address).
 That way, all accounts in the ShardChain will have the same binary prefix (for instance, all addresses will start with 0b00101).

-An aggregation of all shards, which contains all accounts behaving according to one set of rules, is called a Blockchain.
+An aggregation of all shards, which contains all accounts behave according to one set of rules, is called a WorkChain.

 WorkChain: a blockchain with your own rules

 If you want to customize the rules of the ShardChains group, you could create a WorkChain.
-A good example is to make a workchain that works on the base of EVM to run Solidity smart contracts on it.
+For example, it's theoretically possible to create a WorkChain that supports EVM to run Solidity smart contracts, but this would be a complex undertaking due to the differences between TVM and EVM.

 BaseChain is used for everyday transactions between actors because it's cheap, while MasterChain has a crucial function for TON.